quantstamp/qsp-staking-protocol/simulation/README.md

 // Allowed range is 0 to infinity.
 The number of steps that the simulation is executed before it stops. const numberOfIterations = 200;
 ```
+### Format of input
+The format of the input file is a simple text file that contains a title string on the first line and on each of the subsequent lines contains the following parameters (in this order):

+1. Number of simulation steps
+1. Number of agents
+1. Number of pools (between 1 and 5)
+1. Initial price of QSP
+1. Price of QSP changes at iteration
+1. New price of QSP
+1. For each agent the following 4 values

+    a.
+Budget

+    b. added to expert list in iteration number

+    c. removed from expert list in iteration number

+    d. reward function index
+1. For each pool the following 13 values

+    a. owner

+    b. maxPayoutQspWei

+    c. minStakeQspWei

+    d. maxTotalStake

+    e. depositQspWei

+    f. bonusExpertFactor

+    g. bonusFirstExpertFactor

+    h. payPeriodInBlocks

+    i. minStakeTimeInBlocks

+    j. timeoutInBlocks

+    k. risk factor

+    l. bribe value

+    m. violated at iteration number

+The name of the input file is specified using a full path string assigned to the `inputFile` variable.

+### Format of output
+Two streams are output by the execution of the simulation script:

+* The stdout output is a set of unstructured debug messages, which indicate the values of pool parameters and stakers during each step.
+* The stderr output is a CSV file (with space as a separator) containing the following columns:

+1. Tick - the iteration step
+1. Block - the block number at the beginning of the iteration
+1. For each agent the following columns:

+    a.
+StakeCount<Agent index>

+    b.
+TotalStakeQspWei<Agent index>

+    c.
+TotalStakers<Agent index>

+    d.
+DepositQspWei<Agent index>

+    e.
+PoolState<Agent index>

+    f.
+PoolSizeQspWei<Agent index>

+    g.
+MinStakeStartBlock<Agent index>
+1. For each agent the following columns:

+    a.
+ActionOfAgent<Agent index>

+    b.
+For each pool:

+        i.
+WithdrawInterestAgent<Agent index>
+        ii.
+PoolId<Pool ID>
+1. For each agent the following columns:

+    a.
+Method<Agent index>

+    b.
+Amount<Agent index>

+    c.
+PoolId<Agent index>

+    d.
+Error<Agent index>

+1. For each agent the following columns:

+    a.
+RewardAgent<Agent index>

+    b.BalanceAgent<Agent index>

 ## Running the script locally